310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% img /img/es/eventstory/stellamaris/kanataorigcg.jpg %}

 {% bubble Kanata stellaocg %}
-after that — my [precious things] rapidly increased in number. a hundred, thousand times more than the amount i had when i was young.
+after that, my [precious things] rapidly increased in number. a hundred, thousand times more than the amount i had when i was young.

 honestly, i cannot even hold them all anymore at this point, chiaki.